In an expanding universe, what doesn't expand?: Newtonian analysis

 It seems plausible, therefore, that we can treat this term as a radial force per unit mass, and add it to Eq.~(\ref{newteqnoexp}) to arrive at

 From the solution of this equation, and the chosen expansion factor $a(t)$, we can find the radial position $R(t)$ of the electron by using Eq.~(\ref{rbardef}).
-If we combine $r(t)$ or $R(t)$ with $\phi(t)$ from the integration of Eq.~(\ref{Ldef}), we arrive at a complete description of the orbit in either physical space or cosmological space.
+If we combine $r(t)$ or $R(t)$ with $\phi(t)$ from the integration of Eq.~(\ref{Ldef}), we arrive at a complete description of the orbit in either physical or cosmological coordinates.

+At the outset we should notice that the comparative strength of the electrostatic and cosmological terms in Eq.~(\ref{newteq}) can be usefully cast as a comparison of timescales for atomic and expansion effects.
+We define the atomic timescale $T_{\rm atom}$ as a combination of the parameters $L$ and $C$ relevant to the electron's motion

+and we note that the time for the electron to complete a circular orbit, in the absence of expansion effects, is $2\pi T_{\rm atom}$.